Sample Developmental Edit: Before And After Examples

 Dear [Author Name],

 Thank you for the trust.
-The pages show a strong premise, a memorable lead, and a setting with pressure built in.
+The pages show a strong premise, a memorable lead, and a setting with built-in pressure.
 Readers will follow this story once the path holds firm.

 Global feedback